You can visit Ningaloo Reef all year round, but some months are better than others. This entirely depends on what you want to see on your visit.

 For example, the summer months are very hot but the winds are great for water sports.

-But this means that summer is the best time if you want to do surf, kitesurf, or SUP.
+But this means that summer is the best time if you want to do kitesurfing or to see nesting or hatching turtles.

 Make sure to plan ahead!
-Book all the tours and accommodations you can in advance, as well as vehicle rental.
-If there’s a specific restaurant you’d like to dine in, save your spot as well.
+Book all the tours and accommodations you can in advance, as well as vehicle rentals.

-January, April, and July school holidays are very busy times – don’t risk missing out on any activity you want to do.
+April and July school holidays are busy times – don’t risk missing out on any activity you want to do.

-Now, if you want to save as much as you can without missing anything, the first half of May is a good time to go.
-Whale sharks are in the area and the weather is also great.
+If you want to save as much as you can without missing anything, the first half of May is a good time to go.
+Whale sharks are abundant in the area and the weather is great.

 But the cheapest month accommodation-wise is November.
 This is great news for those wanting to witness the turtle nesting season.